Totoual/oef-sdk-python/docs/source/user/query-language.rst

 The Query Language
 ==================

-We recommend reading:ref:`defining-data-model` before reading this section.
+We recommend reading :ref:`defining-data-model` before reading this section.

 Along with the Data Model language, the SDK offers the possibility to specify `queries` defined over data models.